 Neutral layers for cool mornings/warm middays; wide-brim hat and high-SPF; compact binoculars (8x32 sweet spot); soft-sided duffel to meet bush-flight rules; light scarf/buff for dust and sun.

-Time the underground hide for late-morning siesta when elephants come to drink; book high tea or sundowners on the Queen Silvia barge in dry months; photographers can request OM System lenses in camp.
+Time the underground hide for late-morning siesta when elephants come to drink; book high tea or sundowners on the Queen Silvia barge in dry months.
+Photographers can request OM System lenses in camp.

 Wilderness’ Linyanti presence protects crucial elephant migration routes across KAZA, funds anti-poaching and research, and supports community programmes like Children in the Wilderness; King’s Pool’s rebuild emphasized light-footprint, solar operations and low-impact viewing from hides.